 Vietnam’s coffee output nearly tripled in four years, rising from 3,938 60 Kg bags of coffee exported in 1995 to 11,264 60 Kg bags in 1999, according to CoffeeResearch.org.

 While by no means the only source of the global market flood, Vietnam has played a major role in the increase of global coffee supply, and the markets have taken notice.
-Prices of robusta coffee have plummeted in the 21st century – trading at U.S. $.054 per pound on the New York market in January 2000, robusta’s value had fallen nearly in half by March 2001, down to U.S. $.031 per pound, according to CoffeeResearch.org.
-By May 2001, the International Coffee Association held a conference dedicated in part to addressing “the critical situation of the present world coffee market.”
+Prices of robusta coffee have plummeted in the 21st century – trading in the U.S. at $.054 per pound on the New York market in January 2000, robusta’s value had fallen nearly in half by March 2001, down to the U.S. $.031 per pound, according to CoffeeResearch.org.
+By May 2001, the International Coffee Association held a conference dedicated in part to address “the critical situation of the present world coffee market.”

 It is not only Vietnam’s economic rivals in the global market that have been impacted – Vietnam finds itself reeling from the repercussions of its hyperinflated coffee output.
 A press release from the Vietnamese Embassy to the U.S. says that in just over two years, the country’s coffee export prices had fallen 57 percent in the world market, and estimates that Vietnam’s farmers have lost a collective total of VND 15 billion from the decline in coffee and rice prices.

 In order to address this issue, the Vietnamese government has purchased and stockpiled domestically grown coffee.
 Also, in August 2001, Vietnam signed the International Coffee Agreement at the United Nations headquarters in New York City.